Dictate Emails in Gmail on Mac: Step-by-Step Guide

 Can I dictate emails in Gmail on Mac?#

 Yes. macOS built-in dictation works in Gmail's compose window without any extensions.
 Press Control twice, click into the compose body, speak, and pause to stop.
-The 30-60 second time limit applies — for longer emails, a system-wide app removes the constraint.
+The 30-60 second time limit applies — for longer emails, a system-wide dictation app removes the constraint.

 What is the best way to dictate emails in Gmail on Mac?#